 Evening (day 1): make up the dough using this now active starter.
 Refrigerate for the bulk fermentation until either the following day or the day after that if you want a more pronounced tang.

-Morning (day 2 – or day 3): shape the dough, cover and leave to rise for a few hours at room temperature.
+Morning (day 2): shape the dough, cover and leave to rise for a few hours at room temperature.

-Afternoon (day 2 – or day 3): turn out the risen dough, slash and bake.
+Afternoon (day 2): turn out the risen dough, slash and bake.

 My favourite flavoured sourdoughs